 Karl Meltzer first adopted the nickname “Speedgoat” when a race director friend put it down in the place of his name on a race entry.
 Ever since the name became synonymous with ultra-running.
-Now almost 30 years later Hoka, a sponsor of Karl’s have released their 5th rendition of this “badass trail shoe” that was conceived in Karl’s head.
-The Hoka Speedgoat has become exceptionally popular in Ireland over the past few years.
-If you go to any trail race you are bound to see at least 2 pairs of these colourful, chunky shoes toeing the start line.
+Now almost 30 years later HOKA, a sponsor of Karl’s have released their 5th rendition of this “badass trail shoe” that was conceived in Karl’s head.
+The HOKA Speedgoat has become exceptionally popular in Ireland over the past few years.
+If you go to any trail race you are bound to see a few of these colourful, chunky shoes toeing the start line.

-Since the shoes release, almost exactly 1 year ago, we have been putting the Speedgoat 5s to the test.
-We have brought them along jungle trails in South America, rocky trails in Killarney National Park and the muddiest puddles available in the Dublin Mountains.
+Since the shoes release, almost exactly 1 year ago, we have been putting the Speedgoat 5 to the test.
+We have tested the HOKA Speedgoat 5 on jungle trails in South America, rocky trails in Killarney National Park and the muddiest puddles available in the Dublin Mountains.

 About the shoe

 Large sole.
 Bright colours.
 Distinctive design.
 These are all hallmarks of a Speedgoat, and the 5 is no different.
-This eye-catching shoe has done many hundreds of kilometres on our feet over the past few months and is yet to show any significant signs of slowing down.
-Our feet fit securely in the shoe thanks to the semi-gusseted tongue and secure lacing layout.
-The Speedgoat has a late-stage meta-rocker design which helps keep your legs ticking over even towards the end of an ultra.
+This eye-catching shoe fits our feet securely thanks to the semi-gusseted tongue and secure lacing layout.
+The Speedgoat has a late-stage meta-rocker design which is a hallmark of HOKA shoes.
+This helps keep your legs ticking over even towards the end of an ultra.
 It has quite a stout heel counter with a new Achilles flare which is designed to protect the tendon and help you easily put on the shoes.
+The Speedgoat has a Vibram outsole with 5mm lugs which is plenty for most trails in Ireland and abroad.

 The everything shoe?